CelesteInter/06-cw-game-water-quest-complete/README.md

 If you have any questions or need any assistance with your code, reach out to the HelpHub or attend a Drop-In Hour.
 You got this!!

+## Difficulty Bar

+Use the Difficulty selector (Easy / Normal / Hard) to change how fast cans spawn and the starting timer:

+- Easy: slower spawns, 40s timer
+- Normal: default spawns, 30s timer
+- Hard: faster spawns, 25s timer

+You can change difficulty before starting a game, or while playing (spawn speed updates immediately; timer length updates on the next start).